xhayper/Animator/README.md

 Animator:GetMarkerReachedSignal(name) -- Return a signal that will fire when an marker with same name has been reached, (Args - Value)
-Animator:GetTimeOfKeyframe(keyframeName) -- Get time position of the given frame name (first one) Animator:AdjustSpeed(speed) -- Set playback Speed
+Animator:GetTimeOfKeyframe(keyframeName) -- Get time position of the given frame name (first one) Animator:AdjustSpeed(speed) -- Set playback Speed Animator:IgnoreMotorIn(tableOfInstance) -- Ignore motor in the table (must be table of Instance) Animator:GetMotorIgnoreList() -- Return Table of Instance that the animator will use as Ignore list

 -- Properties --